joelamouche/rmrk2-examples/README.md

 ## React demo

-Under `/projects/react-demo` you can find a simple Next.js react app and an example of SVG composer component that composes single image from all the Base parts and nested NFTs of each parent Chunky
+Under `/projects/react-demo` you can find a simple Next.js react app and an example of SVG composer component that composes single image from all the Base parts and nested NFTs of each parent Substraknight